HarshitaShibe/Project-Image-to-Text-to-Audio/README.md

 # Project-Image-to-Text-to-Audio
 This project extracts text from images using Tesseract OCR and converts it into speech using Google's Text-to-Speech.
 It can be used for accessibility, document reading or language learning.
 Just upload an image and the system reads the text aloud!

+## Features

+- ✅ Extracts text from any image
+- 🔉 Converts text into speech (MP3 format)
+- 📁 Easy to use and modify
+- 🐍 Built with Python
+---

 ## Visual Overview
 ```mermaid
 flowchart TB